naasir/scrapi/README.md

 > **NOTE**: Running the `sbt` command may result in a `OutOfMemoryError`.
 To fix this, you can increase the memory allocated to the JVM by following [these instructions](http://suhinini.me/2012/07/16/error-during-sbt-execution-java-lang-outofmemoryerror-permgen-space/) to create a `~/.sbtconfig` file.

 ## Development Notes

+### Deploying the service

+The deployment process produces a single java JAR file that can be executed from any machine that has the Java Runtime Environment `v1.6` or higher.

+Issue the following commands from a command shell to build a deployment package and run it:

+    $ sbt assembly
+    $ java -jar target/scala-2.10/scrapi-assembly-0.1.0.jar

 ### Running the test suite